TcMenu/IoAbstraction/README.md

 You can create matrix keyboards with any arrangement of keys, but the two most common cases of 3x4 and 4x4 layout number pads have ready-made layouts.
 There is an example showing usage in detail in both polling and interrupt mode on device pins and an I2C IoExpander.

-Alongside the example, there is comprehensive documentation describing the use of [matrix keyboards on Arduino](https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/matrix-keyboard-keypad-manager/).
+Alongside the example, there is comprehensive documentation describing the use of [matrix keyboards on Arduino](https://tcmenu.github.io/documenation/arduino-libraries/io-abstraction/matrix-keyboard-keypad-manager/).

-## Inbuilt Unit testing framework and mocking
+## Unit testing and mocking

-IoAbstraction has a very simple unit test framework built into it, it works on a very wide range of boards, more or less everything in our supported list.
-In addition to this there are mock versions of some components to make testing your code easier.
-See https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/simple-test-unit-test-arduino-mbed/
+There are mock versions of some components to make testing your code easier.
+Consult the source and documentation for more detail.

 ## ESP32 extras mode